robertorosero/pyhtonmig/Doc/library/sys.rst

    specific.

    If given, *default* will be returned if the object does not provide means to retrieve the size.
-Otherwise a `TypeError` will be raised.
+Otherwise a :exc:`TypeError` will be raised.

    :func:`getsizeof` calls the object's ``__sizeof__`` method and adds an additional garbage collector overhead if the object is managed by the garbage